n8sOrganization/project-automation/README.md

 This should be implmented in your own GH organization with a github PAT set as a org secret and then copying from template to a repo in same org.
 Default name for GH secret is GH_TOKEN,

 _to-do:_
-* _Implementa matrix to iterate over issue template files._
+* _Implement a matrix to iterate over issue template files._